-- Be familiar with, and adhere to, the school's Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well. - Comply with health and safety regulations, adhering to any rules, routines and procedures in place, and cooperate with school leaders and colleagues on matters relating to health and safety. - Use the correct equipment and tools for the job and any protective clothing supplied. - Inform the headteacher of any paid work which is undertaken elsewhere, for compliance with The Working Time Regulations 1998 (as amended). - Adhere to their common law duty to act as a prudent parent would when in charge of pupils.
+- Be familiar with, and adhere to, the school's Health and Safety Policy and ensure that they take every action to keep themselves and everyone in the school environment safe and well. - Comply with health and safety regulations, adhering to any rules, routines and procedures in place, and cooperate with school leaders and colleagues on matters relating to health and safety.

+- Use the correct equipment and tools for the job and any protective clothing supplied. - Inform the Executive Headteacher or Head of School of any paid work which is undertaken elsewhere, for compliance with The Working Time Regulations 1998 (as amended). - Adhere to their common law duty to act as a prudent parent would when in charge of pupils.